jameshibbard/blog/_posts/2018-07-19-how-to-update-passenger.md

 Although the project's homepage offers [some excellent documentation on how to do this](https://www.phusionpassenger.com/library/install/apache/upgrade/), the steps they describe didn't work for me and resulted in my app crashing.

-Inspecting the Apache error logs informed me that a segmentation fault had occurred and that I may have encountered a bug in the Ruby interpreter or extension libraries.
+Inspecting the Apache error logs informed me that a segmentation fault had occurred and that I may have encountered a bug in the Ruby interpreter.
 This was accompanied by a 5,000 line stack trace.

 Oh dear!